202 Sherrerd Hall

 36. Lacker, D., Shkolnikov, M., Zhang, J. (2019).
 Inverting the Markovian projection, with an application to local stochastic volatility models.
 Submitted.

 Vienna, London School of Economics, Imperial College London, Rutgers

 Finance: National University of Singapore, MIT, Centre International de

 Recontres Mathematiques (Luminy): Integrability and Randomness in

 Mathematical Physics and Geometry, Southeastern Probability Conference:

 Duke University, SIAM Conference on Financial Mathematics &

-Engineering: Toronto, Berlin Mathematical Finance Seminar, NYU, INFORMS
+Engineering: Toronto, Berlin Mathematical Finance Seminar, Annals of

 Annual Meeting: Seattle